owlbarn/tutorial/book/case-recommender/README.md

 ```

 Now that the tree is built, we can perform search on it.
-The recursive `traverse` function traverses the whole tree to locate the cluster for a projected vector `x` starting from a a given level.
+The recursive `traverse` function traverses the whole tree to locate the cluster for a projected vector `x` starting from a given level.

 ```ocaml env=case-recommender-00